SentientShades/DesktopPARTY/README.md

 ---

+3D and physics engine source from MIT

+---
 DesktopPARTY! is an app that lets you connect (or host) a party on everyones desktop! all without the need for stinky traditional port forwarding, or paying for a server using stun/ice!!

 send your friends a party code, and join up in a discord call